room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

 #### About the author

 *Martin Breuer is an Android developer for [AVM.de](http://avm.de)'s Android app.
 He has been writing Android code since 2009.
-He lives in Potsdam, Germany with his wife and a daughters.*
+He lives in Potsdam, Germany with his wife and a daughter.*